LWGO/LWGO.github.io/_posts/2020-01-18-finally-a-free-and-awesome-personal-blog-experience.md

 Part of the problem was also that I should have been able to host this blog for free on HubSpot (because I work there), but there were too many power / custom features standing in my way.
 I wanted to be able to get a simple, "just words" theme setup I liked, and I couldn't get there.
 (Here's hoping that changes in 2020.)

-So I gave a static site on Jekyll and Github Pages a try.
+So, I gave a static site on Jekyll and Github Pages a try.
 It took a little fiddling, but it's pretty straightforward and allowed me to learn some HTML/CSS without actually needing to make the template myself.
 So I'd done it. * A wild blog appeared *.

 The real problem with that setup was that I'd have to re-deploy EVERY TIME I wanted to change a typo or tweak a sentence.
 And as soon as I opened my terminal and started editing the repo, it was all too distracting. ...Maybe I should _adjust the padding a little_... then all of a sudden it's 2 hours later and I wouldn't have anything written.